-We solved the scaled instances of problems (17) and (24) defined by the Black-Scholes data and scaling reported above.
-The plots of the recovered probability density functions are depicted in Figure 1 (left) for both problems.
+We solved the scaled instances of problems (9) and (16) defined by the Black-Scholes data and the scaling reported above.
+We also solved problem (18) for the same data set.
+The plots of the recovered probability density functions are depicted in Figure 1.